granthalf/Python/README.md

 ---

-1. CREATE ICO / CHECK ICO / ICO IN EXE
+1. Directory {PNGICOEXE} => CREATE ICO FROM PNG / CHECK ICO / ICO IN EXE

   A. PNG => ICO
     a) Start from a PNG picture